Anthony Gottlieb

 Anthony John Gottlieb (born 1956) is a British writer, author, historian of ideas, and former Executive Editor of The Economist.
 He is the author of two major works on the history of philosophy, The Dream of Reason and The Dream of Enlightenment.

-A Two-Year Fellow of All Souls College, Oxford from October 2017, Gottlieb has previously held visiting fellowships at All Souls and Harvard University, and has been a visiting scholar at New York University and fellow at the Cullman Centre for Scholars and Writers at the New York Public Library.
+A Two-Year Fellow of All Souls College, Oxford from October 2017, Gottlieb has previously held visiting fellowships at All Souls and Harvard University, and has been a visiting scholar at New York University and fellow at the Cullman Center for Scholars and Writers at the New York Public Library.
 He has also taught at the CUNY Graduate Center and the New School in New York.
-He is a fellow of the New York Institute for the Humanities and the series editor of The Routledge Guides to the Great Books.
+He is a fellow of the New York Institute for the Humanities and was the series editor of The Routledge Guides to the Great Books.

 Gottlieb was educated at Gonville and Caius College, Cambridge, and University College London.
 He was formerly married to the British author Miranda Seymour.